Most people know about food banks and food stamps.

 You’ve heard of Little Free Libraries?
 Little free food pantries work the same way: People set up small, weatherproof containers, either on their property or in a public setting, and fill them with free stuff.

-In this case, it’s not books but rather nonperishable food and sometimes toiletries and baby or pet items.
+In this case, the stuff isn’t books but rather nonperishable food and sometimes toiletries and baby or pet items.
 Anyone is free to choose anything they need.
 Because the pantries are available 24/7, you can stop by early in the morning or late in the evening — whenever it’s convenient.

 Since the free stuff is donated, there’s no guarantee you’ll always get the kind of stuff your household wants to eat.
 For example, a vegetarian little free food pantry host probably won’t supply canned tuna or chicken.
 Flexibility is key.